FREQUENTLY ASKED QUESTIONS

 What is The Story Prize?

 The Story Prize is an annual book award honoring the author of an outstanding collection of short fiction with a $20,000 cash award.
 Each of two runners-up will receive $5,000.
 Eligible books must be written in English (by a living writer) and first published in the United States during a calendar year.
+Translated works are not eligible.

 How are books considered for the award?

 Publishers, authors, or agents may enter eligible works of short fiction.
 Guidelines and application forms may be found by following the appropriate links on this site under the INFO menu.
 The deadline for books published from January through June is July 1.
 For books published from July through December, the deadline is November 15.
 The Story Prize reserves the right to decline any entry.
 Please contact us if the $75 entry fee presents a hardship, and we will consider waiving it.
+Please keep in mind that The Story Prize is itself not a for-profit organization and has a limited budget.

 How is the winner decided?

 Larry Dark, director of The Story Prize, and Founder Julie Lindsey select three finalists from among the books entered.
 Three independent judges choose the winner from among the finalists.
+We generally receive between 100 and 120 short story collections each year as entries.

 Who will serve as the judges?